 For example, Malaysia has the highest PDI score, being 104, while Austria has the lowest with 11.
 And of course, as the story above illustrates, Sweden has a relative low score of 31, while France has a PDI of 68.
 The United States' score is 40.
 Note that these scores are relative, not absolute, in that relativism affirms that one culture has no absolute criteria for judging activities of another culture as “low” or “noble”.

 Keeping the above in mind, it seems that some picture paternalistic behavior as almost a barbaric way of getting things accomplished.
 Yet, leadership is all about getting things done for the organization.
-And in some situations, a paternalistic style of decision-making might be required; indeed, in some cultures and individuals, it may also be expected by not only those in charge, but also the followers.
+And in some situations, a paternalistic style of decision-making might be required; indeed, in some cultures and individuals, it may also be expected by not only those in charge, but also by the followers.
 That is what makes leadership styles quite interesting—they basically run along the same continuum as Hofstede's PDI, ranging from paternalistic to consultative styles of decision making.
 This allows a wide range of individual behaviors to be dealt with, ranging from beginners to peak performers.
 In addition, it accounts for the fact that not everyone is the same.

-However, when paternalistic or autocratic styles are relied upon too much and the employees are ready for a more consultative type of leadership style, then it can becomes quite damaging to the performance of the organization if this change is not advanced.
+However, when paternalistic or autocratic styles are relied upon too much and the employees are ready for a more consultative type of leadership style, then it can becomes quite damaging to the performance of the organization if change is not advanced.

-Activity: How to determine your leadership style — Leadership Style Survey
+Activity: Leadership Style Survey

 Related page: Path-Goal Theory